Health in Belize

 Program Contacts: Ms. Amanda Spohn (firstname.lastname@example.org) and Dr. Hilda Mata (email@example.com)

-- Open to all students at the University of Georgia.
+- Open to all students at the University of Georgia who meet requirements.

-- Have university credit for at least two science courses (in biological sciences, chemistry, ecology, physics/astronomy) prior to application.
+- Have university credit for two or more science courses in biological sciences, chemistry, ecology, physics prior to submitting application.

 - 3.0 or higher GPA.